mactul/system_abstraction/SA/network/easy_tcp_tls.md

 ```c
 int SA_socket_send(SA_SocketHandler* s, const char* buffer, int n)
 ```
-- This function will send the datas contained in the buffer array through the socket
+- This function will send the data contained in the buffer array through the socket
 - **parameters:**
     - `s`: a pointer to a SocketHandler.
 If you are in a client application, it's the handler returned by `SA_socket_client_init` or `SA_socket_ssl_client_init`.
 If you are in a server application, it's the handler returned by `SA_socket_accept`
-    - `buffer`: a buffer containing all the datas you want to send
+    - `buffer`: a buffer containing all the data you want to send
-    - `n`: the size of the datas, this can be different from the `sizeof(buffer)` if your buffer isn't full.
+    - `n`: the size of the data, this can be different from the `sizeof(buffer)` if your buffer isn't full.
 - **returns:**
     - when it succeeds, it returns the number of bytes sended
     - when it fails, it returns -1 and errno contains more information.